Codeinkardo107/BhavyaYadav-LangGraph-MAT496/README.md

 <img width="1759" height="907" alt="image" src="https://github.com/user-attachments/assets/3031115f-4498-4108-a210-6be4308c2bce" />
 <br/?

-- Added a new varibale count(counts the total number of human-bot conversations as 1)
+- Added a new varibale count(counts the total number of human-bot conversations as 1 and conversation with summary as 2)
 <br/>

 ### 6) chatbot-external-memory.ipynb